boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/range-navigator.md

 #### Description

-This allows you to set the brief explanation about this range navigator widget.
+This allows you to set a brief explanation about this range navigator widget.

 ![description](/static/assets/visualizing-data/visualization-widgets/images/range-navigator/Description.png)